 BCSSW's Center for Social Innovation (CSI) is a premier resource for innovation training, support, and research.
 Social innovation encourages the development of new ideas and directions for solving social problems, both creatively and effectively.
 Visit the website »

-The concentrations include specialized coursework and an advanced field placement.
+The concentrations include specialized coursework and an advanced Field Education.

 You also have the option of completing one or more of eight Certificate Programs:

-If you want to combine social work with a career in law, business, or pastoral ministry, you can earn a dual degree.
+If you want to combine social work with a career in law, business, or theology and ministry, you can earn a dual degree.